borg286/exoria/index.md

 * Vanilla Concrete is fast to walk on.

-* Once you are able to make a stone gallagher, you can (very cheaply) use flaked obsidian to make an obsidian hatchet to chop 8 Wood Planks per log.
+* Once you are able to make a stone gallagher, you can (very cheaply) use flaked obsidian to make an obsidian hatchet (require iron pin, and lacquer stick) to chop 8 Wood Planks per log.
 Later on, the flexible axe gives you 10 Wood Planks per log.

 * Don't worry about the vanilla crafting tables and early chests, access to metals and crafting unlocks the tinker table and chests (and tin, gold, diamond chests).